sombriks/rosetta-beer-store/beer-store-client-cordova/README.md

 This sample repo shows how to build the beer store cliente using [Apache Cordova](https://cordova.apache.org/).
-It also features a vue project devel mode and a few tricks to properly pacakge the cordova mobile app.
+It also features a vue project devel mode and a few tricks to properly package the cordova mobile app.

 We're using vanilla cordova and vu cli 3 was used to the bundle step.